jenkinsci/vectorcast-execution-plugin/README.md

 ## Change Log

-### Version 0.79 (4 Dec 2025)
+### Version 0.79 (20 Feb 2026)
 - Moved to minimum Jenkins LTS 2.492.3 and Java 21
-    - Validated against Jenkins LTS 2.504.2
+    - Validated against Jenkins LTS 2.528.3
-    - Validated against Jenkins 2.513
+    - Validated against Jenkins 2.541
 - Update pom.xml to get a build of the plugin and to Java21
 - Update NewSingleJob to catch new exception thrown from SecureGroovyScript
 - Removing support for TESTinsights
 - Updating parallel_full_reports.py NVLM support to support 9.0.22
-- Update jenkinsfile pipeline script to match up with the latest groovy interpreter
+- Update Jenkinsfile pipeline script to match up with the latest groovy interpreter
     - Missing def before globals
         - Pipeline can access VC_ global vars, but not functions
         - Need to pass all required VC_ global vars to functions
 - Fixed encoding issues
+- Added support for Variant Logic Tests
+- Updated metrics scripts for CBA data and Coded Test Results
+- Updated SQLite scripts to support VectorCAST 2026

 ### Version 0.78 (14 Jun 2025)
 - Moved to minimum Jenkins version: 2.452.1 and Java 11